 There are aesthetic and creative aspects of all subjects, but some make a particularly strong contribution, including the subjects mentioned above, because they call for personal, imaginative, and often practical, responses.
-Dance, and Music with musical movement are taught from the Early Years; from F2 upwards, specialist staff teaches singing and music.
-Children from the EYFS upwards can take dance, music and LAMDA Communication exams as extra curricular activities.
+Dance, and Music with musical movement are taught from the Early Years; from F2 upwards, specialist staff teach creative arts.
+Children from the EYFS upwards can take dance, music and business club as extra curricular activities.